 Rights Agreement.
-Autoscope is a party to the Amended and Restated Rights Agreement dated as of July 21, 2021 by and among Autoscope, Continental Stock Transfer & Trust Company and, only with respect to Section 37 thereof, ISNS (the "Original Rights Agreement").
+Autoscope was a party to the Amended and Restated Rights Agreement dated as of July 21, 2021 by and among Autoscope, Continental Stock Transfer & Trust Company and, only with respect to Section 37 thereof, ISNS (the "Original Rights Agreement").
 The Company and the Rights Agent entered into a First Amendment to Amended and Restated Rights Agreement (the "First Amendment"), which was signed on March 4, 2022 with an effective date of March 1, 2022.
 The Original Rights Agreement, as amended by the First Amendment, is referred to in this Quarterly Report as the "Rights Agreement."
-The Rights Agreement is designed to protect shareholder value by mitigating the likelihood of an "ownership change" that would result in significant limitations to our ability to use our net operating losses or other tax benefits to offset future income.
-The Rights Agreement provides, subject to certain exceptions, that if any person or group acquires 4.99% or more of our outstanding shares of Common Stock, there would be a triggering event potentially resulting in significant dilution in the voting power and economic ownership of that person or group.
-Existing shareholders who owned 4.99% or more of our outstanding Common Stock as of the date the Rights Agreement was adopted will trigger a dilutive event only if they acquire an additional 1% of the outstanding shares of our Common Stock.
-The termination date of the Rights Agreement is June 4, 2024.
+The Rights Agreement was designed to protect shareholder value by mitigating the likelihood of an "ownership change" that would result in significant limitations to our ability to use our net operating losses or other tax benefits to offset future income.
+The Rights Agreement provided, subject to certain exceptions, that if any person or group acquires 4.99% or more of our outstanding shares of Common Stock, there would be a triggering event potentially resulting in significant dilution in the voting power and economic ownership of that person or group.
+Existing shareholders who owned 4.99% or more of our outstanding Common Stock as of the date the Rights Agreement was adopted would trigger a dilutive event only if they had acquired an additional 1% of the outstanding shares of our Common Stock.
+The Rights Agreement terminated on June 4, 2024.
+As of June 30, 2024, the Company's net operating losses have been fully utilized and therefore the Rights Agreement was not further amended to extend its term upon its termination.